 - Techsmith – I love using Camtasia to create videos and it’s improved so much through the years.
 You can add titles, transitions, annotations, audio and so much more.
 The best part is that you can send it straight to YouTube or Vimeo as soon as you’re done.
 They let you take a free trial before you purchase to see if you like it.
 I also use Snagit to do screenshots and quick recordings.
 You can edit your photos, add text, shapes, callouts, resize, overlays, you name it.
 I don’t know what I would do without either of them.

-- Roland R-05 Studio WAVE/MP3 Recorder – For on the go recording of audio.
+- Roland R-07 Studio WAVE/MP3 Recorder – Have you tried podcasting yet?
+For on the go recording of audio.
 I recommend the Roland R-07 to create podcasts on-the-go, or just simply to get great quality when you record a lecture, tour, or meeting.
 The files download as an MP3 or Wave file and it has a built-in and powerful condenser microphone.
 Another very popular high-quality recorder is the Zoom H5.

 - Audio-Technica AT2020USB+ Cardioid Condenser USB Microphone– This is what I use to record my voice-over auditions, and to do podcast interviews.
 It’s affordable and has excellent sound quality.